OpenZeppelin/cairo-contracts/docs/Account.md

 ### `_unsafe_execute`

-Is the internal method that performs the following task inside the `execute` and `eth_execute` functions:
+It's an internal method that performs the following tasks:

 1. Increments the nonce.
 2. Takes the input and builds a `Call` for each iterated message.
 See [Multicall transactions](#multicall-transactions) for more information.